esl/jekyll-codesync-global/_posts/blog-posts/2020-06-08-un-learning-elixir.md

 ---
 title: (Un)Learning Elixir
-abstract: For developers new to Elixir, we’ll help get you pointed in the right direction.
-For Rubyists thinking about dipping a toe (or diving) into the thread pool, we can help you identify those early-stage “gotchas” that keep Rubyists from making an easy transition into the Elixir ecosystem.
+abstract: "For developers new to Elixir, we’ll help get you pointed in the right direction.
+For Rubyists thinking about dipping a toe (or diving) into the thread pool, we can help you identify those early-stage “gotchas” that keep Rubyists from making an easy transition into the Elixir ecosystem."
 speaker_id: randall-thomas
 type: video
 youtube_id: 63f8pdAxVaI